 This is a content distribution strategy that consists of establishing a win-win relationship between blogs.
 This collaboration is when one blog, let’s say a brand blog, invites an influencer to write or generate content for their site to attract their followers to the post.
 It can also work the other way round.

 The thing is about guest blogging is that it’s being used badly by many as a way of mass linkbuilding, detracting value and quality from the shared content.
 The result?
 That Google has taken note and introduced ways of penalising this behaviour.
 Mark Cutts, Google’s AntiSpam Director, warned about it in this post in early 2014, which is why guest blogging is expected to decline and only serves for SEO campaigns.
 However, guest blogging as a tactic for influencer engagement is still valid and gets good results, as long as it’s used to provide truly interesting and relevant content to users.
-Some of its uses can be seen in this infographic by Opportunities Planet:

 H is for “Hashtag”